hoytchang/Stock-Classifier/README.md

 # Stock-Classifier
-Classify the sector of a stock using machine learning
+Classify stocks in the S&P 500 using machine learning.
+The features will be financial data, and the label will be the sector the stock belongs to.